CJ Perez

+In 2025, he made his coaching debut as an assistant coach for the PSP Gymers of the Women's Maharlika Pilipinas Basketball League (WMPBL).

 Early life and college career

-Although born in Kowloon, Hong Kong, CJ lives and grew up in Bautista, Pangasinan, Philippines.
+Perez was born in Kowloon, British Hong Kong, to a Nigerian father and Filipino mother.
+He grew up in Bautista, Pangasinan, Philippines.

-CJ Perez played for San Sebastian College – Recoletos Stags, Ateneo De Manila Blue Eagles and Lyceum of the Philippines University Pirates.
+Perez played for San Sebastian College – Recoletos Stags, Ateneo De Manila University Blue Eagles and Lyceum of the Philippines University Pirates.

-In his final college season, he averaged a league-best 19.3 points per game, while grabbing 6.5 rebounds and 3.6 assists while leading the Pirates to an 18-game sweep of the eliminations, where they were eventually beaten by San Beda in the Finals.
+In his final college season in Lyceum, he averaged a league-best 19.3 points per game, while grabbing 6.5 rebounds and 3.6 assists while leading the Pirates to an 18-game sweep of the eliminations, where they were eventually beaten by San Beda in the Finals.
 He also could have been on the NCAA Mythical Team that year if not for a suspension.

 Professional career

 PBA D-League

 Perez played for Zark's Burger-Lyceum, which was composed of the core of the Pirates that won 18 straight games in the NCAA Season 93 tournament before losing in the Finals to the San Beda Red Lions.
 He led Zark's Burger-Lyceum to the Finals averaging 17.5 points, 6.5 rebounds, 3.9 assists, and 1.9 steals to the championship round.
 He was named as the 2018 PBA D-League Aspirants’ Cup Conference Most Valuable Player.